For all your will questions and answers, simply follow our guide below:

-A Will is a document in which a person ("the testator”) makes sure that his/her belongings are distributed in accordance with his/her wishes after his/her death.
+A Will is a document in which a person ("testator”) makes sure that his/her belongings are distributed in accordance with his/her wishes after his/her death.

-- Any person of the age of sixteen years or older may make a Will, unless s/he is mentally incapable to appreciate the nature of making a Will.
+- Any person who is 16 years or older may make a Will, unless s/he is mentally incapable to appreciate the nature of making a Will.

 - It must be in writing.